sherado99/SPDET/README.md

 **No coding skills are required.** If you can use a spreadsheet, you can use SETI.

+### 📣 From Cold to Compassionate: Who Really Uses SETI?

+In many HR departments, the pressure to process hundreds of applications quickly turns rejection emails into cold, robotic templates.
+This leaves candidates feeling disrespected and damages the company's reputation.
+SETI fixes this by being the bridge between efficient HR workflows and genuine human courtesy.

+**Here is how rejection flows without SETI:**
+1. An HR manager exports a list of rejected candidates from their ATS (Applicant Tracking System).
+2. They are forced to send out a generic, cold template: *"Dear applicant, your application has been rejected."*
+3. Candidates feel like just another number in a database.
+4. **Result:** The company's reputation as a caring employer is quietly eroded, and candidates are less likely to reapply or recommend the company.

+**Here is how rejection flows with SETI (the ideal workflow):**
+1. An HR manager exports their candidate list to a CSV file, including names and the job title they applied for.
+2. They upload the CSV to SETI and select the `empathetic` tone.
+3. SETI transforms a cold *"Dear applicant, your application has been rejected."* into a warm, personalized message that thanks the candidate for their time and encourages them to apply for future roles.
+4. **Result:** Even in rejection, the candidate feels respected and valued.
+The company's reputation for being human-centric is strengthened, and a positive relationship is maintained for future opportunities.

+---

+**Why this matters:**
+- **For HR Managers:** You can process hundreds of rejections in seconds without sacrificing empathy for efficiency.
+- **For Candidates:** You receive a response that acknowledges your effort, not a soul-crushing template.
+- **For the Company:** Every single email becomes an opportunity to show that you put people over paperwork.

 ---

 ## ⚙️ Two Ways to Use SETI